 One of my 2018 New Year’s resolutions was ‘to teach Japanese again’.
 But it didn’t materialise because of my four months of fieldwork, preparations for three conferences and the priority I gave to completing draft chapters.

 So, Monday was devoted to preparing for the interview and taster session in front of the interview panel.
-On Tuesday, I spent time in London attending the interview, feeling joy, walking along the River Thames, and enjoying a sushi dinner at Miyako in Liverpool Street.
+On Tuesday, I spent time in London attending the interview, feeling joy, walking along the River Thames, and enjoying a sushi dinner at Miyako.

 There wasn’t a moment left over for feeling intoxicated with satisfaction.
-Instead, I spent the rest of the week analysing data by applying CA. The tasks are so repetitive, but I truly enjoyed it.
+Instead, I spent the rest of the week analysing data.
+The tasks are so repetitive, but I truly enjoyed them.

 CA is the sociolinguistic study of the talk produced in social interactions.
 In my studies, I apply CA to study the talk between the individual and the health professional during clinical consultations.
-CA is a social science approach that aims to describe and understand the overall structure, and the sequence structures or designs of the individual’s turns in the talk.
-CA greatly helps interpretation of the speech acts, from a speaker’s intonation, pitch, tone of voice and mood.
+CA is a social science approach that aims to describe and understand the overall structure or designs of the individual’s turns in the talk.
+CA greatly helps the interpretation of the speech acts, from a speaker’s intonation, pitch, tone of voice and mood.
 This has allowed me to analyse it from an interactive dimension.
-What I care about the most is to not wash out the context of the talk in the process of making transcripts, so I constantly go back to the original audio data.
+What I care about the most is not washing out the context of the talk in the process of making transcripts, so I constantly go back to the original audio data.

 Benedicts